 Homeowner & Neighborhood Safety

 Safety is a universal development consideration, especially when it comes to fences.
-As we discussed in our Pool Owners Guide to Fences and Gates, if you are building a fence around a pool, there are a number of height, material, and gate requirements, and you must have an inspector make sure your new fence abides by these rules.
+If you are building a fence around a pool, there are a number of height, material, and gate requirements, and you must have an inspector make sure your new fence abides by these rules.
+See your local regulations.

 If you plan on building a fence near or on a utility easement, most neighborhood HOAs and POAs require utility lines that run underground to be marked.
 Texas Fence will call the utility company to schedule this before we build your fence.
 We may also be required to provide proper clearance for any service persons or vehicles that need emergency access to the easement, which we will go over with you when we plan your new fence project.